DJ-Duke/AIR-Hub/README.md

 ## Intuition of Starting Such a Repo

+Provide guide and tutorial on how to use AI to boost sciencetific research, focusing on wireless communication and photonics fields.

 Eliminating information gap.

 Provide subjective assessment on the various of AIGC for research.